JensRantil/jensrantil.github.io/content/posts/2023-11-06_autoscaling-is-not-a-panacea.md

 improves system stability since crashed, or deadlocked, services automatically gets restarted.

-However, autoscaling also comes with scaling up and down.
+However, autoscaling also (optionally) comes with scaling up and down.
 Over and over again, I have seen downscaling impact availability; shutdowns not properly draining ongoing HTTP requests, or improperly set shutdown timeouts killing processes prematurely.

 Scaling up can, surprisingly, also impact stability negatively.
 If your application is doing any lazy loading, it can be slow until it has